🛑 Stop Project Baccara

 • Property value losses for nearby homeowners could offset tax gains

-• Health care costs from increased respiratory illness aren't counted
+• Health care costs from increased respiratory illness are not counted in their projections

 The "bring your own power" model is being marketed as a benefit, but it comes with significant downsides: